alandis01/professional-readme/README.md

-# undefined
+# professional-readme

   ## Description
-    a professional readme that will prompt questions for response in the terminal
+    A professional read me generated through node script.js.
+Linked to file in distribution folder that automatically generates once prompts have been answered.

   ## Table of Contents
   - [Installation](#installation)